The Law of Attraction Is A Con

-It’s impossible to prove a negative which is why you get such raging debates around such diverse subjects such as God, UFO’s, Ghosts, the Loch Ness Monster and of course the Law of Attraction.
+That’s why you get such raging debates around such diverse subjects such as God, UFO’s, Ghosts and even something as dumb as the Loch Ness Monster.

 No doubt you would have to show him to the authorities, introduce him to the media and make sure you apply for the correct Alien permit from the local Sheriff’s Department.

-Therefore, I nor anybody else can prove the Law of Attraction does not exist.
-Yet it would be possible to prove it does, even if that task has been beyond anybody to date.
+Therefore, neither I nor anybody else can prove the Law of Attraction does not exist.

 Can Meditation Defeat Crime?